HISTORY OF POLITICAL THOUGHT

 ONGOING RESEARCH

-Since July 2023, I have been a postdoctoral associate at Yale, where I am continuing my work on democratic theory and deliberative democracy, with a more applied angle.
-I am currently collaborating with Helene Landemore on two articles on the two French Citizens' Conventions (on climate and end-of-life issues).
+Since July 2023, I have been a postdoctoral associate at Yale, where I am continuing my work on democratic theory and deliberative democracy, with an emphasis on AI and the formation of political judgments.